 On many tours there is a lot of walking on streets that may be steep or poorly paved.
 On others you may need to scramble over fallen masonry and very uneven ground.
 More usually it is just a case of getting from one place to another, and getting on and off coaches several times a day.

 The tours are also group events.
 The presence of even one person who is not fit enough to cope can spoil the experience for everyone else.
+Likewise if one person is unwell and infectious, it can spoil others’ enjoyment if the illness spreads.

-If during the tour it transpires you are not adequately fit, you may be asked to opt out of certain visits, or invited to leave the tour altogether.
+If during the tour it transpires you are not adequately fit, or unwell, you may be asked to opt out of certain visits, or invited to leave the tour altogether.
 This would be at your own expense.

 Tours do vary.
 Please refer to the How strenuous? paragraph in each tour description.